mserve-io/mserve/README.md

     mml({
       verbose: true,
       outputProcessor: mserveOutputProcessor({
-        deploy: true, // Optional: Deploy the artifacts to MServe after they have been processed
-        mserve: { // Optional: Used to override the endpoint to deploy to for testing purposes.
-          host: MSERVE_HOST,
-          protocol: MSERVE_PROTOCOL,
-        },
         projectId: MSERVE_PROJECT, // Required: The project to deploy the documents and world config to
         apiKey: MSERVE_API_KEY, // Required: Your MServe API key }),